 1. One possible explanation for the difference is sampling error.
 There might have been males with unusually long sentences, or females with atypically short sentences, and these extreme values might have pulled males’ mean upward, females’ mean downward, or both.
 The other possible explanation is that men truly are given longer sentences than women, on average.
 It could be that there is a real difference between the two population’s means.

-2. The symbol is H0 and it predicts that there is no difference between populations; in other words, it predicts that the observed differences between two or more samples’ statistics is the product of sampling error.
+2. The symbol is H0 and it predicts that there is no difference between populations; in other words, it predicts that the observed differences between two or more samples’ statistics are the product of sampling error.

 3. The symbol is H1 and it predicts that there is a difference between populations; in other words, it predicts that the observed differences between two or more samples’ statistics reflects a genuine difference in the population.